structr/meetdown/README.md

 The name "Meetdown" is just what came to my mind when I read about Meetup starting to charge for RSVPs.
 Everyone is invited to find a better name.
 Just open an issue in this repository and start a discussion.

-## Features
+## Principles

-### General
+- Community-driven
 - Quality before quantity
 - Small before big
-- No ads
-- No user tracking
 - Decentralized
-- Community-driven
+- Privacy first (no ads, no user tracking)
+- Earn money: possibly yes, but only to cover costs
+- Make profit: not intentional, if yes, not in the overall balance, i.e. any profit flows back into the Community

+## Features

+### General

 - Self-registration with double-opt-in via e-mail
 - Login/logout with e-mail address and password
 - Browse groups and events